-Whether they’re targeted ads or just pure coincidence, one thing’s for sure, The National Tourism Board of Serbia has been trying to get my attention.
+Whether they’ve targeted ads or just pure coincidence, one thing’s for sure, The National Tourism Board of Serbia has been trying to get my attention.
 And I don’t mean literally because I am always one email away.
-Over the last 12 months I have watched the National Tourism Board push campaigns on all social media to get more tourists to cross into their border, it was obvious and I became curious.
+Over the last 12 months, I have watched the National Tourism Board push campaigns on all social media to get more tourists to cross into their border, it was obvious and I became curious.
 The problem is, I had no idea what to do to see in Belgrade, not a single idea.
-I’ve wanted to visit Serbia for years, in fact I probably should have visited Belgrade before I got sober because it’s known as the Capital for partying in the entire Balkan region.
+I’ve wanted to visit Serbia for years, in fact, I probably should have visited Belgrade before I got sober because it’s known as the Capital for partying in the entire Balkan region.
 I would have had the time of my life and probably would have stalked Stoja and begged her to sing ‘Samo‘ for me on a stage.
-Well, times have changed and I am now a real tourist when I travel and not interested in the night life of a city.
+Well, times have changed and I am now a real tourist when I travel and not interested in the nightlife of a city.

 Belgrade has been on my radar for years.
 It’s less than an hour away from Zagreb by plane and the talk of Zagreb when you talk to people.
 Everybody seems to love going to Belgrade and only had nice things to say about it.
 Finally, I had the opportunity to tick it off my bucket list.